-However if you are a complete new investor, the good news is you need not have to travel to the SGX CDP office (at Raffles Place or Buona Vista) to set up your account.
+However, if you are a completely new investor, the good news is you need not have to travel to the SGX CDP office (at Raffles Place or Buona Vista) to set up your account.
 You can go straight to a local brokerage firm directly to apply for both accounts in a single seating.

 The turnaround time takes less than 7 working days depending on your broker.

 Here are some of the SG REITs you can find in the Singapore Stock Exchange.
 For complete REITs database click here:

 |Kep-KBS Reit USD||CMOU||649.109||16.6||6.88|